matheusmellolima/debezium-mysql-cdc/README.md

 you can't use one `include` config with a `exclude` config, and vice versa.

 Now that Debezium is set, run the Python Script `python producer.py` to execute inserts in the Database.
 This script will create 100 new records in the `user` table.
+You don't need to worry about creating the table, the script will do it.

 Then go to the page `http://localhost:8080`, that's a UI for Kafka in which you can check the topics and their messages.
 There should be 7 topics with the prefix `dbserver1.inventory`, one for each table in the database.
 There should be new messages every time something changes in the database.